LargePenguin/qPrint/README.md

 # Features

-* 97% automated map printing.
-* Detection and resolution of Baritone getting hung.
-* Auto-restock:
+* **97% automated map printing.** The only thing you have to do for yourself is seal the completed map.
+* **TPS & Hang recovery.** If Baritone gets stuck, qPrint will employ various mechanisms to get it un-stuck.
-  * When your account runs out of materials, qPrint will automatically grab what it needs from your chests.
+* **Auto-restock.** When your account runs out of materials, qPrint will automatically grab what it needs from your chests.
   * If there's no space in your inventory, qPrint will make use of a user-defined trash chest to create space.
-* Multi-agent avoidance.
+* **Multi-agent avoidance.** You can work on the same print with multiple accounts, and the bots will never start placing blocks over each other (if it can be avoided)

 # Quickstart